 |Sesame seeds, roasted||1 oz||158||0.1||5.78||58:1||Manganese, Copper, Calcium, Magnesium, Iron||C+|

 Things to Consider

-All Omega-6 and Omega-3 facts considered, every nut (that isn’t a peanut) is going to be a huge step up from other food choices.
+All Omega-6 and Omega-3 facts considered, every nut (that isn’t a peanut or pumpkin seed) is going to be a huge step up from other food choices.
 A handful of any of these is a good supplement to a diet, and certainly outranks fruit snacks, soda, fruit juices, and most processed carbohydrates.
 Just to put nuts into perspective, almonds have been linked with a decrease in cardiovascular disease, improved immune system function, and improved brain function.
-And I gave that a D. That should put the power of chia seeds or flax seeds into context.
+And I gave that a C-.
+That should put the power of chia seeds or flax seeds into context.

 Overall, you can’t go wrong with a few nuts and seeds.
 Just don’t go overboard.
 The high calorie nature of nuts means it is very easy to overeat them.
 Stick with a handful at max.
 The only exceptions to my rule: chia and flaxseeds.
 Oh, and chestnuts are rated so highly because they have almost no fat.
 The bulk of its content is complex carbohydrates and fiber – an oddity among nuts.

 Questions, data, or seething hatred?
 Let me know in the comments!